Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Areas with a higher danger level carry more risk but come with greater rewards.
 The danger level of areas is always between 0 and 3, and is readily apparent to all those who enter it.

-As the danger level of your current area changes:
+The danger level of an area affects the following:

-- if you rest in an area with a danger level greater than 0, you must complete a one-success attrition scene, suffering consequences if you fail
+- If you rest in an area with a danger level greater than 0, you must complete a one-success [attrition scene](rules/scenes/attrition-scenes), suffering consequences if you fail
-- the difficulty of skill checks during attrition scenes, increasing their difficulty by 5 times the danger level
+- The difficulty of skill checks during attrition scenes increases by 5 for each danger level
-- the success of the Devise, Enchant, Harvest, Resurrect and Splice downtime activities, adding a bonus of 5 times the danger level
+- The Harvest, Enchant, and Splice downtime activities gain a bonus of +5 for each danger level
-- the difficulty of combat encounters, as described in the [_Worldspeaker's Guide to Fonts of Power_](http://worldspeakers.fontsofpower.com/#/)
+- Harvest can only be used if the danger level is 1 or greater
+- Players can only be resurrected at a font from the area of highest danger.
+In most cases, this is the epicenter of the font.
-- the amount of treasure found, as described in the [_Worldspeaker's Guide to Fonts of Power_](http://worldspeakers.fontsofpower.com/#/)
+- The difficulty of combat encounters and the amount of treasure found scales with the danger level, as described in the [_Worldspeaker's Guide to Fonts of Power_](http://worldspeakers.fontsofpower.com/#/)

 ## Enchanting skill checks